vslutov/face-detection/README.md

 - `prepare_data.ipynb` -- prepare data to train and test, you may run this script and repeat learning-test procedure to make sure that model haven't overfitting.

+## Dataset

+Dataset, used in this task is processed [FDDB dataset](http://vis-www.cs.umass.edu/fddb/).